 Minn.
 Stat.
-CONTRACTING - BID LAWS ., Workpaper Section 2.
-Was the electronic process a selling process in which purchasers competed to purchase the surplus supplies, materials, or equipment at the highest purchase price in an open and interactive environment?
-Yes No Reference § 331A.03, subd.
-3 D. Alternative Dissemination of Bids and Requests odba. o If, as an alternative to publishing them in a newspaper, a political subdivision disseminated solicitations of bids, requests for information or requests for proposals by using a Web site or recognized industry trade journals: Did the political subdivision simultaneously publish, either in minutes or separately, in a notice published in the official newspaper, a description of all solicitations or requests so disseminated, along with the means by which the disseminations occurred?
+Section CONTRACTING - BID LAWS Yes No Workpape Reference 2.
+Was the electronic process a selling process in which purchasers competed to purchase the surplus supplies, materials, or equipment at the highest purchase price in an open and interactive environment? § 331A.03, subd.
+3 D. Alternative Dissemination of Bids and Requests Subu.
+O If, as an alternative to publishing them in a newspaper, a political subdivision disseminated solicitations of bids, requests for information or requests for proposals by using a Web site or recognized industry trade journals: 1.
+Did the political subdivision simultaneously publish, either in minutes or separately, in a notice published in the official newspaper, a description of all solicitations or requests so disseminated, along with the means by which the disseminations occurred?
 2. Was the dissemination by alternative means in substantially the same format and for the same period of time as a publication in a qualified newspaper?
 3. For the first six months after the political subdivision designated an alternative means of dissemination, did it continue to publish solicitation of bids, requests for information, and requests for proposals in the official newspaper in addition to the alternative method?
 Did the publication in the official newspaper indicate where to find the designated alternative method? § 471.345, subd.
 5a E. County or town contracts for the rental of equipment estimated to be \$60,000 or less may, at the discretion of the board, be made by direct negotiation by obtaining two or more quotations when possible.
 If this method was used, were quotations kept on file for at least one year? § 471.345, subd.
 15 F. If the municipality contracted for the purchase of supplies, materials, or equipment without regard to competitive bidding requirements, was the purchase through a national municipal association's purchasing alliance or cooperative created by a joint powers agreement that purchases items from more than one source on the basis of competitive bids or competitive quotations?
 NOTE: Exceptions to the competitive bidding requirements of Minn.
-Stat. § 471.345 exist for water tank service contracts, procurement from economically disadvantaged persons, shared hospital or ambulance service purchasing, fuel contracts for generation of municipal power, procurement from rehabilitation facilities, energy efficient projects, solid waste contracts, and town road construction or maintenance contracts based on terms of county contracts for adjoining roads.
+Stat. § 471.345 exist for water tank service contracts, procurement from economically disadvantaged persons, shared hospital or ambulance service purchasing, fuel contracts for generation of municipal power, procurement from rehabilitation facilities, energy efficient projects, and solid waste contracts.
 If a contract you audit falls into one of these categories, review the relevant exceptions to see if its criteria are met.
 See Minn.
 Stat. §§ 471.345, subds.
-5b, 8, 10, 11, 12, 13, and 19; and 400.04. § 471.35 G. Other Considerations Specifications on contracts.
+5b, 8, 10, 11, 12, and 13; and 400.04. § 471.35 G. Other Considerations Specifications on contracts.
 Were the specifications written so as not to exclude all but one type or kind of supplies or equipment?
+Interest in contract.
+(See Conflicts of Interest Section, page 2-1.)